 The church of Il Gesù was completed and consecrated in 1584, although Della Porta’s façade mentions the year 1575 (MDLXXV).
 The façade is massive and entirely made of travertine limestone.
 Above the main entrance we see the letters IHS, the symbol of the Jesuit Order and a reference to the first three letters of Jesus’ name in Greek: Iota, Eta, Sigma, IHSOUS.
 The Jesuits were certainly not the first to use these three letters; the Franciscan missionary Saint Bernardino of Siena (1380-1444) had done so too and had devised a symbol comprising the aforementioned three letters surrounded by a blazing sun (see Siena: Palazzo Pubblico and Museo Civico).
 The Jesuits were no doubt inspired by his creation, adding three nails from the Crucifixion to the design.
 Please keep in mind that the letters IHS are Greek and not Latin.
 All etymologies using Latin are therefore wrong.
 IHS is not an abbreviation for ‘In Hoc Signo’ (a reference to the vision the emperor Constantine is supposed to have had), and the etymology ‘Iesuiti habent satis’ (‘the Jesuits have enough’), while funny, is also incorrect.

 The façade features little decoration.
 We see the name of the aforementioned cardinal Alessandro Farnese, a plethora of columns and two niches with statues representing Saint Ignatius (left) and Saint Francis Xavier (right).
-The forming is crushing Heresy under his heel (see the image above).
+The former is crushing Heresy under his heel (see the image above).
 Heresy is apparently a woman: note the rather conspicuous breast.
 The woman was likely modelled on the Greek monster Medusa: her hair appears to be a bundle of snakes.
 On the other side, Francis Xavier is trampling on Paganism, which is represented by a man.

 The Gesù became a model for other Jesuit churches throughout the world.
 Upon entering the church, we see a vast open space.
 There is a single nave, about 75 metres deep, which is clearly intended to accommodate large masses.
 The Jesuits wanted the crowds to focus on the priests giving their sermons and on the celebration of mass at the high altar.
 Hence there are no aisles with clumsy columns blocking the line of sight.
 Choir screens and choir enclosures are also absent, so that people attending a church service can see the high altar and the side pulpits from wherever they sit or stand.
 The church has eleven similarly shaped chapels, two of which – the most spectacular ones – can be found at both ends of the transept.
 I will discuss them below.
 In the chapels we find interesting works by artists such as Agostino Ciampelli (1565-1630), Federico Zuccari (ca. 1540-1609), Niccolò Circignani (Il Pomarancio; ca. 1530-1597) and Francesco Bassano the Younger (1549-1592).